kwbonds/overseer/README.md

 # DISCLAIMER

-This project is a heavily modified version of the amazing [skx/overseer](https://github.com/skx/overseer), compatibility between the two projects's data is not guaranteed, and should not be expected.
+This project is a heavily modified version of the amazing [skx/overseer](https://github.com/skx/overseer) project.
+Compatibility between the two projects's data is not guaranteed, and should not be expected.

 Table of Contents
 =================